Mark Romanek: Film and TV

 Throughout the 2010s, Romanek circled numerous projects that never materialized under his direction, including a remake of The Boston Strangler, the Shining prequel The Overlook Hotel, the David Mamet-penned conspiracy thriller Blackbird, and a film about the Norco shootout, amongst others.
 "I wish I had made ten films by now," Romanek said in 2020.
 "It's not for lack of trying...
 I have a lot of movies that I worked on that didn't come together."
 Romanek has however directed several episodes for television, including the HBO series Vinyl and the Amazon Prime series Tales from the Loop, which he also executive produced.

 In 2021, it was reported that Romanek would direct the horror film Mother Land which would have been his first feature film in over a decade.
-In December of the following year, Romanek revealed that he was no longer attached to it and that he had been replaced as director by Alexandre Aja.
+However, in May 2022, it was reported that Alexandre Aja would be directing the film.
+It was released as Never Let Go in 2024.

 In addition to continuing work in advertising, in the 2020s, Romanek began experimenting with AI, using it as a creative outlet to bounce around concepts or ideas he was pondering.
 As of 2025, Romanek was said to be in the midst of planning a film directly conceived as a result of his many unproduced projects; with the story itself tackling the subject of "unfinished art".
 He was inspired to write it upon attending an exhibition that showcased unfinished pieces of artwork.